yastn/yastn/docs/source/theory/fpeps/basics.rst

-The module :code:`yastn.tn.fpeps` supports PEPS ansatz both for a finite system with open boundary conditions (OBC) and in the thermodynamic limit.
+The module :code:`yastn.tn.fpeps` supports PEPS ansatz both for a finite system with open boundary conditions (OBC) and an infinite system in the thermodynamic limit.
 A schematic diagram of PEPS with OBC is given below.

 ::